westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 }
 ```

-By convention, function names are `PascalCased` - first word starts with a capital letter and then every new word is capitalized as well.
+By convention, function names are `PascalCased` - in which every word is capitalized.

 ## Console